 Our shelters will remain open for 24 hours as long as the temperatures are below freezing.

 During a snow emergency parking ban, all on-street parking is prohibited throughout the City of Hartford.
 Any vehicles not removed from City streets by the start of the parking ban will be ticketed and towed.
 Residents without access to off-street parking should move their vehicles to one of the following authorized parking areas before the start of the parking ban:

 Residents should remove their vehicles from the lots promptly following the end of the parking ban.
 Residents whose vehicles are towed during the parking ban should contact the Hartford Police Department at (860) 757-4000.
 The cost for retrieving a towed vehicle is $93.59.
 An additional $99.00 ticket will be issued which owners are responsible for paying before the answer date.

 If your car has been towed you can check this link to see where it is located: https://data.hartford.gov/Public-Safety/Towed-Cars-for-the-Past-30-Days/hefc-wgp8

 After the snow emergency parking ban has concluded, residents are expected to remove their cars from these areas promptly.
 All City schools parking lots must be cleared as soon as possible after the parking ban has concluded.

 Anyone in need of shelter is urged to call 211.
-The following shelters will remain open for the duration of the storm:

 Department of Public Works